brunocharamba/supercamera/README.md

 # React Native Boilerplate

-## This project contains the basics for React Native development and some optional packages that facilitates my work.
+## This project contains the basics for React Native development and some optional packages that facilitates the work.

 This project contains: